 Written By: Raymond M. Pirnat, Jr., CMC, CSA, Director of Field Services

-As environmental consultants, we often hear from project or safety managers who are looking to solve an indoor air quality (IAQ) mystery for their company.
+As Environmental Consultants, we often hear from company owners and project or safety managers who are looking to solve an indoor air quality (IAQ) mystery for their company.
 They say that one or more of their workers are complaining that they are experiencing adverse health conditions because of their place of work.
-For many workers the place they work, whether it is an office, factory, or outdoors can have exposures that can affect their health.
+For many workers, the place they work, whether it is an office, factory, or outdoors can have exposures that can have lasting effects on their health.

-Initially a phone conversation will identify what type of symptoms are being experienced, how many associates are being affected, the type of work being done, and a number of other factors that will assist the EP in developing an approach to solving the mystery of what is causing the adverse health effects.
+Initially, a phone conversation will identify what type of symptoms are being experienced, how many associates are being affected, the type of work being done, and a number of other factors that will assist the EP in developing an approach to solving the mystery of what could be causing the adverse health effects.

-In many cases environmental sampling is required to confirm or dismiss a suspicion.
+In many cases, environmental sampling is required to confirm or dismiss a suspicion.
 A site investigation by an experienced EP is crucial to understanding site conditions.
 Using laboratory data results and observations made during a site visit, the EP can determine the root cause and identify how to correct the condition.
 There are times, however, when sampling data does not offer conclusive evidence as to the cause of the adverse health effects being experienced.
-In those cases additional investigative actions may be required.
-Other conditions, not associated with the indoor environment, or outside the workplace, may be involved.
+In those cases, additional investigative actions may be required.
+Other conditions, not associated with the workplace may be involved.